ericguizzo/anti_transfer/README.md

 This repository supports the paper "Blissful Ignorance: Anti-Transfer Learning for Task Invariance" submitted for NeurIPS2020.
-Running this code will produce the results mentioned in the paper.
+Running this code will produce the results mentioned in the paper, using the same configuration as described in the paper.

 Code is based on Python 3.5

 ## INSTALL DEPENDENCIES